Turkey Quinoa Meatballs

 IMG_2171.jpg

-I can’t think of anyone I know who eats meat and doesn’t like meatballs.
-While they are universally popular, they are not universally accessible to those with gluten / egg / dairy allergies or intolerances.
-Seeing as I am one of these people (gluten), I wanted to change the meatball game in my kitchen.
-These are allergen-free meatballs; quinoa is used instead and it’s great here.
+Meatballs, while universally popular, are not universally accessible to those with gluten, egg or dairy allergies / intolerances.
+As I am one of those people (gluten), I wanted to change the meatball game in my kitchen.
+Quinoa is used here instead and it works really well.

 ~~~~~